skhan-tech/skhan-tech.github.io/_posts/2020-01-10-mta-traffic-analysis.md

 Deploy the street team during peak rush hour times of 6-10AM and 2-6PM.

 # Conclusion & Follow-Up
 Analyzing the MTA data allowed me to arrive at some early conclusions about how best to deploy the WTWY street team resources.
-We have four specific recommendations that should put the organization on a good trajecotry to maximize donations.
+We have four specific recommendations that should put the organization on a good trajectory to maximize donations.

 For future consideration I would need to look at the following to enhance this analysis:
   * *Social Media / GPS Data* - Include data from social media data providers which provide uniqie mobile devices travelling through a specific subway station.
 This will allow us to better target the female demographic that this group is interested in.